nafaarts/TA-SSO-SERVER/README.md

 ## About App

-SSO is a web application for handle Authentication to all applications that registered in this application i make this app for my personal project to complete my final project at collage
+SSO is a web application for handle Authentication to all applications that registered in this application.
+I made this app for my personal project to complete my final project at collage

 ## License